 From simple to more complex self-service

-When considering self-service, deciding which products and services you’d like to offer on the self-service platform is paramount.
+When considering self-service, deciding which products and services you’d like to offer on the self-service platform are paramount.

-Only a few B2B companies make all of their product variants available in self service straight away.
-Self-service platforms work best, especially in its initial phase, for the most standardized products that can seamlessly flow through the order process without much manual input.
+Only a few B2B companies make all of their product variants available in self-service straight away.
+Self-service platforms work best, especially in their initial phase, for the most standardised products that can seamlessly flow through the order process without much manual input.
 By offering minimal alternatives, the company can often dodge any incorrect orders.

 One important consideration is that the risk of misunderstandings increases if companies are unable to translate the functional needs of their clients into physical products or services.
 It has to be totally clear for the customers what they actually are buying, i.e. we are coming back to the point about the better fit for simple products.
 Before a successful B2B self-service can be implemented, it is essential for any company to understand its customers’ requirements.
 Otherwise, rather than saving time, it could cost the company time with customer claims and correcting ordering mistakes.

-It’s important to take small steps and not hurry too much – the key is in finding the balance between increasing sales and having a simple enough system setup to maintain.
+It’s important to take small steps and not hurry too much – the key is to find the balance between increasing sales and having a simple enough system set up to maintain.

 Can self-service replace the need for people?

 Although B2B self-service is a growing trend, it won’t replace the need for people.
-Personal sales and customer service will always be an essential element of a business.
-However, self-service will change the roles of both buyers and sales representatives – Sales representatives have to become more consultative advisors with the responsibility to provide the relevant insight to the clients.
-At the same time, online self-service applications for on-the-go ordering can free the buyers from being tied to physical catalogs.
+Personal sales and customer service will always be an essential elements of a business.
+However, self-service will change the roles of both buyers and sales representatives – Sales representatives have to become more consultative advisors with the responsibility to provide relevant insight to the clients.
+At the same time, online self-service applications for on-the-go ordering can free the buyers from being tied to physical catalogues.